[HISTORY: Adopted by the Township Committee of the Township of Blairstown as indicated in article histories. Amendments noted where applicable.]

 In any case where the provisions of this code impose a higher standard than that set forth in any ordinance of the Township or under the laws of the State of New Jersey, then the standards as set forth herein shall prevail, but if the provisions of this code impose a lower standard than any ordinance of the Township or of the laws of the State of New Jersey, then the higher standard contained in any such other ordinance or law shall prevail.

-Unless otherwise expressly stated, the following terms shall, for the purposes of this chapter, be defined as follows:
+Unless otherwise expressly stated, the following terms shall, for the purposes of this article, be defined as follows:

 - ENFORCEMENT OFFICER